FredLammens/Portfolio/README.md

    2. ui (dumb components presentational)
    3. data-access (ngrx, services)
    4. utility (helper functions)
+   5. [Unconventional]: added type lib naming convention for factories and models
-4. always generate with `ng g @nrwl/angular:lib my-lib`
+4. always generate with `ng g @nrwl/angular:lib my-lib` and dont forget to add the appropriate tags
 5. if multiple child components inside feature => create feature folder (grouping) with libraries inside to hold each smart component
     ex: libs/mobile/home/feature/src/lib/
 6. tsconfig.base.json => paths are links to path you create
 7. common practice to have library for application shell to hold routes and hold root levels , like store effects routermodule etc. [App.ts module file]

+the library dependencies are configured with the tags in eslint.json in rules => depConstraints

 ## Generate a library